CesarChaMal/sportRadarExercise/README.md

 ## Version

-The current version of the Live Football Scoreboard Library is **v0.4.0**.
-This version enhances the library with basketball match management and advanced synchronization strategies.
+The current version of the Live Football Scoreboard Library is **v0.5.0-SNAPSHOT**.
+This version introduces Spring Boot integration while maintaining all existing design patterns and functionality.

 ## Features